R\'{e}nyi Divergence Deep Mutual Learning: Deep Mutual Learning

-\cref{fg:renyi_div} illustrates an example of the $\renyidiv(P||Q)$, for various $\alpha$ with fixed $P$ and $Q$ respectively.
-In the example, the \renyi{} divergence with $\alpha \to 1$ is the KL divergence.
-We observe that the correlation between $\renyidiv(P||Q)$ and $\alpha$ perfectly embodies~\cref{rmk:increasing}.
-On the other hand, the case of focusing on $\renyidiv(P || Q)$ with fixed $P$, spans a much greater range.
-The divergence is more sensitive for $P \ne Q$ in this scenario with sufficiently large $\alpha$.
-That said, the gap between $\alpha = 10$ and $\alpha=100$ is smaller, which implies that the divergence growth will become much slower as $\alpha$ increases.
+\cref{fg:renyi_div} illustrates an example of the $\renyidiv(\mathbb{P}||\mathbb{Q})$ for various $\alpha$ with fixed $\mathbb{P}$ and $\mathbb{Q}$, respectively.
+In the example,~\renyi{} divergence with $\alpha \to 1$ is equivalent to the KL divergence.
+We observe that the correlation between $\renyidiv(\mathbb{P}||\mathbb{Q})$ and $\alpha$ embodies~\cref{rmk:increasing}.
+On the other hand, the case focusing on $\renyidiv(\mathbb{P} || \mathbb{Q})$ with fixed $\mathbb{P}$, spans a much broader range.
+The divergence is more sensitive for $\mathbb{P} \ne \mathbb{Q}$ in this scenario with sufficiently large $\alpha$.
+That said, the gap between $\alpha = 10$ and $\alpha=100$ is smaller, indicating that the divergence growth will become slower as $\alpha$ increases.
+These observations imply that $\alpha$ introduces the flexibility of controlling the degree to which students learn from others in RDML.
+In this study, we consider $\alpha$ as a hyperparameter that can be determined through grid-search using a validation set.
+While automatically tuning $\alpha$ would be ideal, a preliminary test in which $\alpha$ was treated as a learnable parameter based on the training data did not yield improved performance.
+We leave the exploration of automatic $\alpha$ tuning to future work.

-As shown, $\alpha$ introduces the flexibility of controlling the degree any student learns from others in the context of DML.
-The degree that a student should learn from her peers depends on the situation.
-This can also be noticed from~\cref{fg:heatmap} in which the best $\alpha$ values vary across 18 experiments depending on the method and dataset in each experiment in~\cref{sec:empirical}.
-Analogous to those regularized approaches, the model performance always benefits from a better tuned regularization power, i.e., the coefficient for the regularization part.